-Holidays with teenagers, discuss.
+Holidays with teenagers… discuss.
 With your children now in their teenage years, does it feel as if the end of the family holiday is nigh?
 You might look on this with relief, fear, sadness or a mixture of all three.
-However, if you’re keen to continue holidaying with your now-adolescent offspring, you might feel that you need to try something new to entice them along.
+However, if you’re keen to continue holidaying with your now-adolescent offspring, you might feel that you need to try something new to entice the teens along.